 UARTs and the Console¶

-The ArduPilot HAL currently defines 5 UARTs.
-The HAL itself doesn’t define any particular roles for these UARTs, but the other parts of ArduPilot assume they will be assigned particular functions
+The ArduPilot HAL currently defines 8 UARTs.
+The HAL itself does not define any particular roles for these UARTs, but the other parts of ArduPilot assume they will be assigned particular functions.
+The command-line options for using with sim_vehicle.py the serial port should be preceded by

 If you are writing your own sketch using the ArduPilot HAL then you can use these UARTs for any purpose you like, but if possible you should try to use the above assignments as it will allow you to fit in more easily to existing code.

 Go and have a look at the libraries/AP_HAL/examples/UART_test example sketch.
-It prints a hello message to all 5 UARTs.
+It prints a hello message to the 1st 5 UARTs.
 Try it on your board and see if you can get all the outputs displaying using a USB serial adapter.
 Try changing the baudrate in the sketch.

-Every UART has a number of basis IO functions available.
+Every UART has a number of basic IO functions available.
 The key functions are:

 - printf - formatted print